pfunzowalter/astro-pipeline-tutorial/docs/README.md

 ### Initial/Cross-Calibration with processMeerKAT

-**The tutorial below is based on the MS `1525469431` which has a few non-standard details and requires updating the pipeline config file.
-If your MS has all the details, such as the DEEP2 data, you may jump some steps, such as step 4 of the tutorial.**
+**Important Tutorial Note: Non-Standard Dataset**

+This tutorial is specifically based on the Measurement Set (MS): 1525469431.
+This dataset contains non-standard observation details (e.g., missing a default reference antenna or unusual field definitions) that require manual updates to the default pipeline configuration file generated by processMeerKAT.

+If your own data set (e.g., DEEP2 observations) has correctly defined metadata and all required elements, you may be able to skip certain steps—such as Step 4 (Edit the config file), as the pipeline's auto-generated configuration will be sufficient.
+Please keep your own data set's specifics in mind as you follow along.

-To start, `ssh` into the ilifu cluster (slurm.ilifu.ac.za), and created a working directory somewhere on the filesystem (e.g. `/scratch3/users/<username>/tutorial/1525469431` or `/scratch3/projects/<project>/tutorial/1525469431`), and navigate to this directory.
+To start, SSH into the ilifu cluster (slurm.ilifu.ac.za), and created a working directory somewhere on the filesystem (e.g. `/scratch3/users/<username>/tutorial/1525469431` or `/scratch3/projects/<project>/tutorial/1525469431`), and navigate to this directory.

 1. Source the processMeerKAT `setup.sh` script, which will add the necessary variables to your PATH and PYTHONPATH:
 ```bash